 Resin/ Glass Ionomer

 These types of fillings are most often used for small areas of decay, such as for children, or below the gumline.
 They aren’t placed in areas subject to chewing or extreme pressure as they are rather delicate.

 If you find yourself diagnosed with a cavity at your next dental check-up there are many different types of fillings to consider.
 You’ll want to speak with your dentist to decide which type of filling will be best for your dental fillings procedure.
-Find a PERFECT TEETH dental office in Colorado, New Mexico, or Arizona today or call us at 844-717-9588 for more information.
+Find a PERFECT TEETH dental office in Colorado, New Mexico, or Arizona today.

 Reviewed by PERFECT TEETH Dentist, Dr. Krupa Soni of PERFECT TEETH – Ken Caryl.